Last Updated: 9/15/2024

 Why Is a Bill of Lading So Important to the Shipping Process?

-As we mentioned earlier, a bill of lading is a legal document.
-It outlines the obligations and responsibilities of the shipper, carrier, and consignee.
+As we mentioned earlier, a bill of lading is a legal document that outlines the obligations and responsibilities of the shipper, carrier, and consignee.
+By documenting every step of the shipping process, these documents ensure transparency across the entire supply chain.

 In its role as a legal document, the bill of lading serves three broad purposes: